danielsaidi/SystemNotification/README.md

     configuration: .init(backgroundColor: .red))
 ```

+You can use any view as well as any configuration.

-I really recomment the context approach for more complex use-cases.
+I highly recommend the context approach for more complex use-cases.

 ## Configurations